-Actions 2.1.A, 2.2.A, 2.2.B, 2.3.B, 2.3.D - Due to the ongoing substitute shortage districts experienced this year, teachers were not able to be released as often as was planned to do PLC work and additional mentoring and curriculum development.
+Action 2.2.B, 2.3.B - Due to the ongoing substitute shortages districts continued to experience this year, teachers were not able to be released as often as was planned to do PLC work and additional mentoring and curriculum development.
+This work will continue to be a focus next year.

-Action 2.6.A - Due to staffing shortages, many positions were vacant during the year which led to lower than expected costs.
+Action 2.6. - Due to staffing shortages, many positions continued to be vacant during the year which led to lower than expected costs.